 - use words that stigmatise, like ‘psycho’ or ‘crazy’

-- feel guilty if you didn’t know your friend or someone you love has a mental health issue - the changes can be gradual, and people often hide their symptoms from close friends and family.
+Try not to feel guilty if you didn’t know your friend or someone you love has a mental health issue — the changes can be gradual, and people often hide their symptoms from close friends and family.
+They may not be ready for treatment straight away.
+Taking it slowly and figuring it out together is a good way to steer them toward the road to recovery.